 Something that happens to most working writers over time is that they get asked to contribute writing to charitable ventures (as opposed to being asked to write things for free, a pernicious and annoying habit which the sane jobbing writer gives short shrift).

-This happened to me a little more than ten years ago, when the people gathering together material for the charity anthology that would become Perfect Timing 2 contacted me and asked if I would consider donating a little something Whovian to the cause.
+This happened to me thirteen or fourteen years ago, when the people gathering together material for the charity anthology that would become Perfect Timing 2 contacted me and asked if I would consider donating a little something Whovian to the cause.

 So when the Perfect Timing people came to me, I thought, “Hmm: no need to write anything new: how about giving this an airing?”
 I submitted the story, they liked it, and it got published.
 So much for that.

 A bit later, another anthology came along, and I fished out the second story, “A Dinner in Belgravia,” which scratched not only the Whovian itch, but another one of even longer standing — my deep love for the original Sherlock Holmes.
 (Not that I don’t have the writer-hots for the new incarnation, you understand.
 It’s impossible not to admire such a masterly reboot.
 But old loyalties die very very hard.)